flzyup/gitbook-plugin-api-mod/README.md

 Thanks for **Tobias Strebitzer** bringing this awesome plugin

 ## Changelog
+### v1.0.3
+- Add support line break when using `url` param
+- Also you can specify how many spaces will automatically add when using line break in `url`, please refer configuration

 ### v1.0.2
 - Move url/method definition on the left of h2(api name)
 - Some little bit style update